Yonghao-Tan/integrated-academic-searcher/README.md

 ```
 Open your browser and navigate to: **[http://127.0.0.1:5001/](http://127.0.0.1:5001/)**

+**Windows Quick Start (Alternative)**

+For Windows users with conda environment already set up, you can use the provided batch script:

+1. Edit `run_app.bat` to change the conda environment name if needed (default is `py`)
+2. Double-click `run_app.bat` to automatically activate the environment, start the server, and open the browser

 **c.
 Using the Interface**

 1.  **Select a Panel**: Choose between "Semantic Scholar Search" or "arXiv Time-Window Search".